Jean-LouisH/Omnific/README.md

 **This project is still a work in progress**

 [Omnia](https://github.com/Jean-LouisH/Omnia) is a game engine I'm developing for fun, study and technical demonstrations.
+It doubles as a real-time software framework for interactive applications.
 It is designed to be general purpose, data-driven, and lightweight.
-It is designed for games, but it is also ideally suitable for interactive, multimedia applications.
-For now it is targeted to PC Windows and Linux desktop platforms.

 The name "Omnia" stems from the prefix "Omni-" which means "all."
-It's loosely based on the term "Omnific" which means ["all-creating"](https://www.merriam-webster.com/dictionary/omnific).
+It is loosely based on the term "Omnific" which means ["all-creating"](https://www.merriam-webster.com/dictionary/omnific).

 ## Notable Features